Diego-Alreaver/Project_Internship/README.md

   - Uses JWT for access token management.
   - Admin-only access to sensitive endpoints.

-- **Optional Frontend**:
-  - A simple HTML and CSS interface for testing the `POST /breeds/details/` endpoint.

 - **Interactive Documentation**:
   - Swagger-powered API documentation for easy exploration and testing.